Canon M10 vs Nikon D7100

 It is notable that the M10 offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the M10 and the D7100 have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M10 and D7100 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Nikon D7100 Manual.

 So what is the bottom line?
 Is the Canon M10 better than the Nikon D7100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.